wp-staging/wp-staging/readme.txt

 WP Staging can prevent your website from being broken or unavailable because of installing untested plugin updates!

-Change your workflow to the following:
+Change your workflow of updating themes and plugins data:

 <li> 1.
-Use WP Staging to create a clone of your website with latest production data</li>
+Use WP Staging to create a clone of your website with all your latest production data</li>
 <li> 2.
-Update or install your plugins</li>
+Customize theme, configuration and plugins or install new ones</li>
 <li> 3.
-Test them carefully</li>
+Test everything on your staging site firstz</li>
 <li> 4.
-Everything working?
-You are save to install these tested plugins and code modifications on your live site</li>
+Everything running as expected?
+You are on the save side to do all these modifications on your production site!</li>

-<h3> Why should you use a staging website? </h3>
+<h3> Why should i use a staging website? </h3>

 Plugin updates and theme customizations should be tested on a staging platform first.
 Its recommended to have the staging platforme on the same server where the production website is located.
 When you run a plugin update or plan to install a new one, it is a necessary task to check first the modifications on a clone of your production website.